nullus/acesdp3/README.md

 2.02528732757, -0.691962172309, -0.333325155452, 0.0, -0.182621506073, 1.28661600582, -0.103994499686, 0.0, 0.0085845525082, -0.054816290055, 1.04623173759, 0.0, 0.0, 0.0, 0.0, 1.0
 ```

-Which go directly into an OCIO TransformMatrix (this is a minimal working
+Which go directly into an OCIO TransformMatrix:
-example):

 ```yaml